-Keep in mind, though, larger implants more often require revision surgeries in the future.
+Keep in mind, though, larger implants often require revision surgeries in the future.

-Although some cosmetic surgeons offer breast implant procedures, it’s better to work with a board-certified plastic surgeon.
+Although some cosmetic surgeons without formal plastic surgery training offer breast implant procedures, it’s better to work with a board-certified plastic surgeon.

 They have extensive, rigorous training and undergo peer review.
-They have experience with all aspects of the surgery.
+They have experience with all aspects of the surgery, even when it comes to breast implant removal.
 And, they’re trained to handle any complications, however rare, that might arise.

 One complication post-surgery is what some women describe as having fatigue, brain fog, muscle and joint pain and even rash, referred to as “breast implant illness.”
 Your board-certified surgeon will assess your situation to determine if removal is the best course of action.